 Now returning to the Big Bang theory of the universe.
 What if the force of the original Big Bang is causing the universe to expand just like the ink did when it splashes against the surface?
 But as the energy from the original Big Bang reduces in energy frequency, consciousness develops and this is what creates life and motivates not just living existence but also evolution.

 But irrespective of whether or not you believe in the Big Bang theory or not this interplay between drama and trauma, and energy and consciousness is reality and this principle has been used repeatedly with numerous people to accelerate recovery from addiction, mental illness, and emotional trauma.
 No medication, no therapy, no counselling, just people who became aware of the theory and decided to increase their connections to others and become more creative.

 It is believed by a few that human creativity is so powerful that it could reverse the effects of climate change if undertaken to a sufficient degree, although there is nowhere enough opportunities out there in the world to see if such a thing would work, and most societies are just not open enough or receptive enough to individual human creativity.
 But there could be many more uses where these theories could become useful and this is why we are sharing them publicly and freely for people to explore, experiment with and hopefully make new discoveries.

 About this section

-This section contains Creaive Law.
-Social Theory, an interpretation of universal law, a concept of human individuality, a definition of truth, and six concepts arranged into a system which anyone can follow.
+This section contains Creative Law.
+Social Theory, an interpretation of Universal law, a concept of human individuality, a definition of truth, and six concepts arranged into a system which anyone can follow.
 This section is put together together with the Culture section to promote awareness, understanding, insight, so that you and others can make whatever changes need to be made at a personal and community level.